Everyone with Diabetes Should Have Access to CGM: Dr. Aaron Neinstein’s Take

 What are some other next generation technologies that could make a difference?

 Of course, continuing improvements in closed loop therapy, with Control-IQ from Tandem coming soon, and others soon after.
 The Control IQ clinical trial data showed people going from a time in range of around 60% to 70%, so the question is what’s going to get people to 80% or 90%?

 There’ll be lots of incremental improvement stacking up on each other.
 Dual hormone systems.
 Faster acting insulin.
 When an implantable CGM gets to 180 or 365 days, maybe that will make a difference.
 Or single site rather than dual site (pump and CGM), to resolve the lack of good infusion sites, which can be a problem for many people.
-I would also love to see additional data sources added in to improve the algorithms – activity levels from wearables, menstrual cycle data – and to develop algorithms that actually learn over time about the individual user, instead of just responding to recent and current BG levels.
-And most importantly, continuing to iterate on how to minimize the user effort of using these technologies to reduce the burden of living with Type 1 diabetes.
+I would also love to see additional data sources added in to improve the algorithms—activity levels from wearables, menstrual cycle data—and to develop algorithms that actually learn over time about the individual user, instead of just responding to recent and current blood glucose (BG) levels.
+And most importantly, continuing to iterate on how to minimize the user effort of using these technologies to reduce the burden of living with type 1 diabetes.

 Is there anything else you’d like to touch on?

 This interview was part of Beyond Type 1’s #KnowledgeDrop Expert Video Series, made possible with support from Lexicon Pharmaceuticals, an active partner of Beyond Type 1 at the time of publication.